How to Improve Memory After Stroke with Cognitive Rehabilitation

 Improving Memory After Stroke

-Impaired memory is a cognitive effect that can be improved through rehabilitation.
-Speech-Language Pathologists are experts on this issue, and they can create a rehabilitation plan tailored just for you.
+Impaired memory is a common cognitive effect of stroke that may be improved through rehabilitation.
+Speech-language pathologists and occupational therapists are experts on this issue.
+Together, they can create a rehabilitation plan tailored to the survivor’s strengths and needs.

 Discover Award-Winning Neurorehab Tools